-Fish cutlets are a spicy and savory bite, perfect for any time of the day.
+Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

-your party spread just wouldn’t be the same without these appetizers.
+Your party spread wouldn’t be the same without these appetisers.

-Even when fish cutlets lose the crispy coating after a few hours in the open, they are still the best Sri Lankan short eats you can serve.
+Even when fish cutlets lose their crispy coating after a few hours in the open, they are still the best Sri Lankan snacks you can serve.

 Workflow to make spicy fish cutlets.